QueryCollection

 // query that joins across two collections.

-const { data: todos } = useLiveQuery((query) =>
+const { data: todos } = useLiveQuery((q) =>

-.from({ t: todoCollection })
+.from({ todo: todoCollection })

-from: { l: listCollection },
+{ list: listCollection },

 )

-const addTodo = useOptimisticMutation({
+const todoCollection = createCollection(queryCollectionOptions({

-const { changes: newTodo } = transaction.mutations[0]!
+const { changes: newTodo } = transaction.mutations[0]

 // Handle the local write by sending it to your API.